 Herbert screw or headless screw is the screw used for scaphoid fixation in both percutaneous fixation and open reduction and internal fixation.

 Closed reduction and Percutaneous Fixation of Scaphoid Fracture

 Percutaneous fixation is largely indicated for undisplaced or minimally displaced fractures of the waist of the scaphoid.

 Before starting the surgical procedure, examine the fracture pattern under the image intensifier.
 Be sure that the fracture is suitable for percutaneous technique, and that no secondary displacement has occurred.

-Patient is placed supine and wrist is hyperextendd on a bolster or rolled towel.
+The patient is placed supine and wrist is hyperextended on a bolster or rolled towel.

 Hyperextension and ulnar deviation facilitates the fracture reduction and also assists in bringing the trapezium dorsal to the insertion point of the guide wire, it being at the scaphoid tubercle.